m3o/m3o-android/README.md

-# m3o-mobile-android
+# M3O Android

-The mobile Android app for M3O
+The M3O mobile app for Android